Employee Value Proposition Architecture

 III.Purchasing Power

-Newsfeed: Throughout 2026, we continue to forecast further reductions in discount rates, with market speculators envisioning a cut of at least 100 bps.
-Bond desks remain active, with significant volume in new issue underwritings and defeasance of existing portfolios.
-While investors remain bullish on securitized obligations and non-callable instruments, this shift may ease global unemployment and inflation rates while stabilizing housing markets.
+Newsfeed: Throughout 2026, we continue to forecast further discount rate reductions.
+Market speculators envisage a cut of at least 100 bps.
+Bond desks remain active, with significant volumes of new issue underwritings and defeasances of existing portfolios.
+While investors remain bullish on securitized obligations and non-callable instruments, this shift may ease global unemployment and inflation rates while stabilizing housing market volatilities.
 Furthermore, debt, derivatives, and commodities markets remain a safe haven for sophisticated investors.
 Overall, alternative investments remain bullish due to an abundance of undervalued opportunities.
 We also continue to witness increased SPAC listings and reverse merger activity.
 US, Asian, and GCC enterprises are well underway with their existing IPO plans; such underwriting activity remains supported by the forecasted reductions in FRB rates.

 Corp.
 Governance & Talent Strategy